STAMP HEBREW GUIDES

 Avant STAMP for Hebrew is a nationally recognized web-based test that assesses language proficiency

-The test is available in Arabic, Chinese Simplified, Chinese Traditional, English, French, German, Hebrew, Italian, Japanese, and Spanish
+The Avant STAMP 4S test is available in Arabic, English, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified & Traditional), Polish, Portuguese (Brazilian), Russian, and Spanish

 Test results inform test takers and educators about learning progress and program effectiveness